 6. The Slaughters

-If you’re looking for the best Cotswolds villages that you can’t simply miss, then head out to the Slaughters!
+Prettiest village in the Cotswolds?
+If you’re looking for the Cotswolds villages that you can’t simply miss, then head out to the Slaughters!

 The name of these villages in the Cotswolds might be enough to put you off, but the name actually has a far more innocent meaning.
 It comes from the Old English Slohtre, which basically translates to Muddy Place.
 So, it has nothing to do with killing and everything to do with the usual British weather; wet and mucky 😉